takuren/takuren/README.md

 ![](https://i.postimg.cc/PfCPdv9h/ezgif-23abf093cc6cc2a9.png)
 ### HALLO My name is Katja.
 I'm 18 years old, I use She/Her pronouns and Fem terms only!
 I speak Esp/Eng and I know a bit of DEU.
 I don't have a DNI, just be normal.
 I'm selectively mute and avoidant-borderline, I’m usually very awkward and nervous socializing, so be a little patient with me if you wanna be friends 💧 I don't need and use tonetags but if you need them just #lmk okai.
+I'm also a mirror-sharing [yumejoshi](https://txto.eu.org/blushy), though i'm strictly non-sharing for Takumi and I think that's all you have to know about me!
+Please feel free to approach if we share [interests](https://txto.eu.org/attached) ♡ baibai